lee-shun/old_school_vim/README.md

 > with considering compatibility.
 Comparing with fancy and breaking new "lua" trending, The plugins in this configuration are
 > pretty "**Old-School**"🏫!

-## TODOs

-- bulidin statuslines upgrade based-on eleline.vim~

 **Features:**

-- Functions are well arranged into different modules, which can be customized in `custom_modules.vim`.
+- 🔌Functions are well arranged into different modules, which can be customized in `custom_modules.vim`.
-- Good compatibility to different platform (Windows, Linux) of different architectures (x86, x64, aarch64) with different vim/neovim version.
+- 🤖Good compatibility to different platform (Windows, Linux) of different architectures (x86, x64, aarch64) with different vim/neovim versions.
-- Original vim keybindings and operations.
+- 🌟Stay in original vim keybindings and operations, but add some meaningful keybindings.
-- Fast startup time using `dein.vim` to lazy load most of the plugins.
+- ⚡Fast startup time using `dein.vim` to lazy load most of the plugins.
-- Daily update.
+- 🆙 Daily update  support.

-## Screen Shots
+## <p align="center"> Screen Shots📺 </p>

 <kbd>Ubuntu 20.04 (x86_64)</kbd> + <kbd>Vim 8.1</kbd> + <kbd>Xfce4-terminal</kbd>